Series: Contact center planning

 Average wait

-The average amount of time an interaction is in a queue before an agent answers it, it flows out, or the customer abandons it.
+The average amount of time an interaction is in a queue before an agent answers it, before the interaction moves out of the queue, or before the customer abandons the interaction.

 Calculated by: Total Wait Time / Interactions